Exploiting network topology in brain-scale simulations of spiking neural networks: Results

 denotes the lumped cycle times.
 Throughout this study, we use the terms \emph{cycle times} and \emph{lumped cycle times} interchangeably in the context of the structure-aware strategy to refer to $t_{m,l}$.
 According to the central limit theorem (CLT), mean and variance of the initial normal distribution (\eref{eq:normal-dist-cycle-times}) are scaled by a factor of $D$ such that

-The CLT argument applies only under independence assumptions which are later shown to be violated due to persistent serial correlations in per-process cycle times.
+The CLT argument applies only under the independence assumption which \sref{sec:weak-scaling-results} shows to be violated due to persistent serial correlations in per-process cycle times.
 Under this independence assumption, the lumped cycle times are expected to be $D$ times larger than the original cycle times but only with a $\sqrt{D}$ times larger standard deviation (\fref{fig:sim-cycle_times_theory_andn_mem_access}a).
 The ratio of the coefficients of variation of the two distributions

 quantifies that the structure-aware strategy reduces relative dispersion from the mean by $1/\sqrt{D}$.
 This directly translates into an expected decrease in overall synchronization time by this factor in the following way.
 The expected overall runtimes can be expressed as